 The fifth component is mainly about the migrant's access to the labour market.
 According to the National Action Plan, starting from the 2000s, Turkey started to develop a more comprehensive vision towards integration into the labour market to encourage the regular migration, to strengthen the international protection system and to discourage the irregular migrant workforce.
 On the 10th Development Plan (2014-2018), the vision is prepared according to the needs and regulations of migrant workforce in line with Turkey's labour market priorities.
 On the plan, it is aimed to increase the number of students as well as high-skilled migrant force in Turkey via Turquoise Card, the ones who become pioneer at one of the strategically important science and technology fields with their education level and professional experience.
-Therefore, the strategic goals are determined as to provide fast and effective access to the labour market, to inform them about their work and social security rights, to enable them to access to rights, and to assess the workplace conditions.
+Therefore, the strategic goals are determined as to provide fast and effective access to the labour market, to identify the migrants' professional qualifications about participating in the labour market, to inform them about their work and social security rights, to enable them to access to rights, and to assess the workplace conditions.447

 The final component of the National Strategy on Harmonization and the National Action Plan is social services and benefits.
 Social services and benefits are the support given to the migrants when they first arrive to the country and during the further period when they have differentiating needs than their first arrival.
-The strategic goal is set as to develop the social support programmes so as to include migrants and to strengthen the related institutions and organizations.
+The strategic goal is set as to develop the social support programmes so as to include migrants and to strengthen the related institutions and organizations.448